dominicskywalkr/VAICCS/README.md

 - To use real recognition, download a compatible Vosk model and point the GUI to the unpacked model directory.
 - If `vosk` or native dependencies are not available, the GUI can run in demo mode so you can still test audio capture and UI features.

+Note: by default, the GUI installs Vosk models into a `models/` folder located next to the application root.
+When you run `gui.py` or `launcher.py` from the project folder (e.g., in VS Code), the app will prefer the project folder as the application root and create/use `./models/`.
+For packaged builds the models are installed next to the EXE.
+You can override this behavior with the `VAICCS_MODELS_ROOT` or `VOSK_MODELS_ROOT` environment variables.

 ## Troubleshooting